RatkoR/laravel-crate.io/README.md

 **Note on PDO::FETCH_CLASS**

 Crate doesn't support PDO::FETCH_CLASS so we silently change it to PDO::FETCH_ASSOC.
-This happens only for Crate connections, zour normal MySQL connections will still use FETCH_CLASS.
+This happens only for Crate connections, your normal MySQL connections will still use FETCH_CLASS.

 See more about fetch types on their [github](https://github.com/crate/crate-pdo).